lucaturchet/musico/competency questions.md

 ```

-4. What are the emotions of beginner smart guitar players while learning the study number 5 of Fernando Sor's "20 studies for guitar" during lessons with Prof. Cristina Ladynekt at KMH Royal College of Music in Stockholm ?
+4. What are the emotions of beginner smart guitar players while learning the study number 5 of Fernando Sor's "20 studies for guitar" during lessons with Prof. Cristina Ladynekt at KMH Royal College of Music in Stockholm?
 ```
 SELECT ?emotion
 	WHERE {